 - Chilling Option: You can use either a baking sheet with a lip or a shallow container to chill the cookies in the fridge.

 - Sweetener Options: You can use whatever sweetener you like.
-I only tested these with the sweetener that I linked to, but coconut sugar and xylitol should work fine.
+I only tested these with the sweetener that I linked to, but coconut sugar and xylitol should work fine as well.
 Regular sugar will as well–I just prefer to avoid it.
 If you choose to substitute a liquid sweetener, see this post.

 - Eggnog Amount: The flours in this recipe can be a little finicky sometimes.
 I hope to rework it using weights, but in the meantime, if your dough is really dry, add a little more eggnog by the tablespoonful.
 If it's too wet and you are making the grain-free version, add a little coconut flour, again, by the tablespoonful.